We can help find the right spot to set up shop!

 - University of Maryland Discovery District: UMD’s Discovery District is Maryland’s largest research park offering a variety of attractions such as office space for lease and conference centers while linking researchers, students, and staff from the nearby University with federal and private sector tenants.

-- Hercules Pinkney Life Sciences Park: This research park is located in Montgomery County, Maryland, in the Washington, D.C. metropolitan area and offers immediate access to I-270.
+- The Pinkney Innovation Complex for Science and Technology: This research park is located in Montgomery County, Maryland, in the Washington, D.C. metropolitan area and offers immediate access to I-270.
 The park accommodates life science, cybersecurity, and other technology companies.

 - Johns Hopkins Montgomery County Campus: This campus is located within the I-270 Corridor and offers easy access to a renowned community of Johns Hopkins professors, resources, and facilities to help expand technological companies and to assist entrepreneurs.